Deng Mingjiang

 Deng Mingjiang (born 18 June 1960) is a Chinese water conservation engineer who is the director of Erqisi River Basin Development and Construction Administration, and an academician of the Chinese Academy of Engineering.

 Biography

 Deng was born in Leiyang County, Hunan, on 18 June 1960.
-He earned his Bachelor of Engineering degree from Xinjiang Agricultural University in 1982 and Doctor of Engineering degree from Hohai University 2007, respectively.
+He earned his Bachelor of Engineering degree from Xinjiang Agricultural University in 1982 and a Doctor of Engineering degree from Hohai University 2007.

-In February 2015, he became vice president of the Science and Technology Association of Xinjiang Uygur Autonomous Region.
-On 15 May 2018, he was recruited by Xinjiang Agricultural University as a tenured professor and doctoral supervisor.
+In February 2015, he became the Vice President of the Science and Technology Association of Xinjiang Uygur Autonomous Region.
+On 15 May 2018, he was appointed as a tenured professor and doctoral supervisor at Xinjiang Agricultural University.